 Essential Oils for Beginners

 You can’t turn around these days without hearing about essential oils.
 We all know they have been used for centuries if not millennia, for everything from perfumes to natural household cleaners to health remedies.
 But is that just because the ancients lacked better alternatives, or does EO really work?
 And if it does have real benefits, how should you use it?
-Who should try essential oils Anyone who is looking for non-toxic alternatives to things we use in everyday living – from cosmetics, bath products and perfumes, to cleaning products, to remedies for common ailments like colds and headaches, should at least look into substituting essential oils for some or all of these uses.
+Who should try essential oils Anyone who is looking for non-toxic alternatives to things we use in everyday living – from cosmetics, bath products and perfumes, to cleaning product and natural remedies for common ailments like colds and headaches, should at least look into substituting essential oils for some or all of these uses.
 No matter how much you already know about using essential oils, there’s always more to learn!

 Which brings us to the question...do they actually work?
 Many people swear by them, but only you can decide, through your own basic trial and error, how effective they are for you.
 Essential oils are at least natural and, when used safely, are unlikely to contribute to your problems.
 For example, I have never heard someone say that the smell of natural lavender actually made their insomnia worse!